 Shower booth / TV / phone / electric kettle / fridge / safe box / hair dryer / toilet with bidet functions / air purifier with humidifying function

-Guests are served Japanese cuisine that highlights the aromas and other qualities of the local seafood and vegetables, reflecting the ryokan's location in the mountains with proximity to the ocean.
+Guests are served Japanese cuisine that highlights the aromas and other qualities of the local seafood and vegetables, reflecting the ryokan's location in the mountains and proximity to the ocean.
 Dishes and dishware are combined in ways both beautiful and playful, as befitting an art-oriented ryokan.

 Dinners consist of multi-course kaiseki meals that include a starter of fast-smoked salmon and seasonal fruit, as well as a main dish of local delicacies such as beef and abalone, grilled on top of two stones heated to 200℃.